SangeetaSharma73/LearnJavaScript/LearnNode/Node/Day1(26-6-25)-Introduction to Node.js/Intro_to_node.md

 4. Uniform Interface: REST APIs use a standard interface for interactions, typically using HTTP methods (GET, POST, PUT, DELETE) to perform operations on resources.
 This consistency makes it easier for developers to understand and use the API.
 5. Layered System: REST APIs can be structured in layers, with intermediaries like load balancers or proxies.
 This allows for increased scalability, security, and flexibility.
 6. Code on Demand (Optional): The server can send executable code to the client (e.g., JavaScript) to extend its functionality.
 However, this is generally not recommended due to security concerns.

-   REST API Introduction - GeeksforGeeks
+**REST API Introduction** -
 In essence, REST APIs leverage the existing infrastructure of the web (HTTP) to provide a simple, flexible, and scalable way to interact with resources.
 They are a popular choice for building web services due to their ease of use and efficiency.
 What is REST API?
 — Features of REST APIs REST APIs have several features that make them ideal for building modern web services.
 Here are t...

 ## 🧩 What Are Microservices?